decentralized-authority/tos/node_pilot_tos.md

 Decentralized Authority **shane@decentralizedauthority.com**

-Date of Last Update: April 3, 2023
+Date of Last Update: May 3, 2023